 Access Control namespace

-—When a signing certificate or key is configured for the entire Access Control namespace, ACS uses this certificate or key to sign tokens delivered to all relying party applications in this namespace that do not have their own explicit certificate or key.
-This signing certificate (the Access Control namespace certificate) is then also used to sign the ACS WS-Federation metadata.
-By default, an Access Control namespace is provisioned with a default certificate and symmetric key for signing.
+—When a signing certificate or key is configured for the entire Access Control namespace, ACS uses the certificate or key to sign tokens for all relying party applications in this namespace that do not have an application-specific certificate or key.
+A namespace-scoped certificate is also used to sign ACS WS-Federation metadata.

-Relying party application—If you configure a signing certificate or key to be used for a specific relying party application, then ACS uses this signing certificate or key to sign tokens delivered only to this specified relying party application.
+Dedicated—If you configure a signing certificate or key to be used for a particular relying party application, ACS uses the signing certificate or key only to sign tokens delivered to the specified relying party application.

-Access Control namespace certificates are typically used to sign SAML tokens issued to all relying parties in a given namespace.
-The public key component of Access Control namespace signing certificates are published in the ACS WS-Federation metadata, which enables relying party applications to automate their configuration.
-Certificates assigned to a specific relying party application are not present in the ACS WS-Federation metadata and are only used in cases where independent control over a relying party application’s signing certificate is required.
-This is in contrast to symmetric keys, where relying party application-specific signing keys are the best practice.
+Signing certificates are typically used to sign tokens for all relying party applications in a namespace.
+The public key component of a namespace signing certificate is published in the ACS WS-Federation metadata, which enables relying party applications to automate their configuration.
+The public keys of certificates that are assigned only to a particular relying party application are not present in the ACS WS-Federation metadata and are used only when independent control over a relying party application’s signing certificate is required.

-When adding 256-bit symmetric signing keys, you must also specify an effective date and an expiration date.
+When you add 256-bit symmetric signing keys, you must also specify an effective date and an expiration date.
 The effective date indicates the date that this key takes effect.
-The expiration date indicates the date that this key expires and is no longer used to sign tokens.
+The expiration date indicates the date that this key expires and cannot be used to sign tokens.

-In ACS, you can select to encrypt any SAML 1.1 or SAML 2.0 token that ACS issues and sends to your relying party applications.
+In ACS, you can elect to encrypt any SAML 1.1 or SAML 2.0 token that ACS issues to your relying party applications.

-Token encryption is required if a relying party application is a web service using proof-of-possession tokens over the WS-Trust protocol.
-If you use ACS to broker authentication for such a relying party application, all ACS-issued tokens for this relying party application must be encrypted.
+Token encryption is required for web services that use proof-of-possession tokens over the WS-Trust protocol.
+If you use ACS to manage authentication for such a relying party application, all ACS-issued tokens for this relying party application must be encrypted.
 In all other scenarios, token encryption is optional.

-ACS encrypts SAML tokens using an X.509 certificate containing a public key (.cer file).
-The token is then received and decrypted by a relying party application using a private key for that X.509 certificate.
+ACS encrypts SAML tokens by using an X.509 certificate containing a public key (.cer file).
+The relying party application token decrypts the token by a using a private key for that X.509 certificate.
 For more information, see “Token encryption” in Relying Party Applications.

-ACS can accept encrypted tokens from WS-Federation identity providers (for example, AD FS 2.0).
-An X.509 certificate hosted in ACS is used in this scenario.
-The WS-Federation identity provider receives the public key of this X.509 certificate when it imports the WS-Federation metadata from ACS and uses this public key to encrypt the security token that is forwarded to ACS.
-ACS then decrypts this token using the private key of this X.509 certificate.
+ACS can accept encrypted tokens from WS-Federation identity providers, such as AD FS 2.0.
+The WS-Federation identity provider receives the public key of an X.509 certificate when it imports WS-Federation metadata from ACS and it uses this public key to encrypt the security token that is forwarded to ACS.
+ACS decrypts the token by using the private key of this X.509 certificate.
 For more information, see How to: Configure AD FS 2.0 as an Identity Provider.

 ACS Limitations for X.509 Certificate Files